dracory/taskstore/README.md

 - Ease of use: Define tasks using a simple interface and integrate with your existing application.

 ### 4. How do I create a task definition in TaskStore?
-To create a task definition, you'll need to implement the TaskHandlerInterface and provide a Handle method that contains the task's logic.
+To create a task definition, you'll need to implement the TaskDefinitionHandlerInterface and provide a Handle method that contains the task's logic.
 You can also extend the TaskHandlerBase struct for additional features.

 ### 5. How do I schedule a task to run in the background?
 Use `TaskDefinitionEnqueueByAlias` to add a task to the background task queue, and start a `TaskQueueRunner` to process tasks.
 For recurring schedules, create a `Schedule` entity and use `ScheduleRunner` to automatically enqueue tasks based on recurrence rules.